Looking for the Closest Beach to Charlotte NC?

 Distance: 191 miles | Time: 3 hr 30 mins

-Fun little fact, from late fall to early spring, you can actually watch the sun rise and set over the water due to the island’s positioning.
+Fun little fact: From late fall to early spring, you can actually watch the sun rise and set over the water due to the island’s position.

 Make sure to check out Sunset Beach Pier and enjoy some fishing.
 Or head out to Bird Island and explore the 1,200 acres.
 Are you a fan of astronomy?

 Make sure to make a visit to the Ingram Planetarium and enjoy a show at the SciDome Sky Theater.

 Here is a great condo just 10 minutes away from the Sunset Beach Pier, located near golf courses and pool access.
 BOOK HERE

 Distance: 207 miles | Time: 3 hr 35 mins

 If you want a popular family beach location spot, Oak Island is a popular spot!
 Enjoy access to mini-golf, ice cream, and more.
 They have more than 60 public access points for the beach, two fishing piers, and several locations to launch your kayak or boat.

 They have local shops and restaurants to enjoy.
 Oak Island is a popular spot for finding diverse amounts of sea shells, too!

 The island is also very pet friendly, as leashed pets are allowed year-round.
 In addition, history lovers should make sure to check out the Oak Island Lighthouse, which was completed in 1958.
 It was the last lighthouse to be constructed in NC.
 Guided tours are available year-round for visitors aged nine and up.